izzygperez/TripTime/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Credits

+Created by Riana Santos, Isabella Perez, and Irene Chen

+Riana (Software Engineer, Designer, Team Lead): Led project development from concept to deployment.
+Figma UI design, frontend layouts and navigation implementation, refactored code for modularity, and WebSpatial SDK integration.
+Hosting and deployment set up, asset collection, and coordinated with ambassadors and teammates to ensure app stability and launch success.

+Izzy Perez (Software Engineer): full stack, backend set up, WebSpatial SDK integration for Spatial Scene, all of home page functionality and second pages functionality, and app logo design

+Irene Chen (Software Engineer): implemented dynamic pages rendering and location-based image galleries, interactive image modal when image is clicked, and asset collection

 ## FAQ

 1. **How do I navigate between locations?**